 invisibly.
 There are many different coding styles out there in the wild,

-but most R programmers stick to either camelBack
+but most R programmers stick to either camelBack or

-.
-Therefore, checkmate
+underscore_case.
+Therefore, checkmate offers

-all functions in both flavors: assert_count
+all functions in both flavors: assert_count is just an

-but allows you to retain your
+alias for assertCount but allows you to retain your

 favorite style.

-The family of functions prefixed with test
+The family of functions prefixed with test always return

 the check result as logical value.
 Again, you can use

-and testCount
+test_count and testCount interchangeably.

-Functions starting with check
+Functions starting with check return the error message

-otherwise) and can be used if you need
+as a string (or TRUE otherwise) and can be used if you need

 more control and, e.g., want to grep on the returned error message.

-is the last family of functions and is intended
+expect is the last family of functions and is intended

 to be used with the testthat package.

-All performed checks are logged into the testthat
+All performed checks are logged into the testthat reporter.

-Because testthat
+Because testthat uses the underscore_case, the

 extension functions only come in the underscore style.